erigontech/docs/src/advanced/options.md

    --txpool.commit.every value                                                      How often transactions should be committed to the storage (default: 15s)
    --prune.distance value                                                           Keep state history for the latest N blocks (default: everything) (default: 0)
    --prune.distance.blocks value                                                    Keep block history for the latest N blocks (default: everything) (default: 0)
    --prune.mode value                                                               Choose a pruning preset to run onto.
-Avaiable values: "archive","full","minimal".
+Available values: "archive","full","minimal".
                                                                                           Archive: Keep the entire indexed database, aka. no pruning.
 (Pruning is flexible),
                                                                                           Full: Keep only blocks and latest state (Pruning is not flexible)
                                                                                           Minimal: Keep only latest state (Pruning is not flexible) (default: "archive")